Denetiah Provincial Park and Protected Area

 Denetiah Provincial Park and Protected Area is a provincial park and protected area located in the northern interior of British Columbia, Canada.
-It was established on June 29, 1999 to protect a large area of pristine wilderness at the headwaters of the Denetiah and Dahl Rivers.
+It was established on June 29, 1999, to protect a large area of pristine wilderness at the headwaters of the Denetiah and Dahl Rivers.
+The park can be accessed via boat, helicopter, or by hiking or horseback through the Davie Trail.

+There are no designated, maintained roads that enter the park.

 Geography

 Denetiah Provincial Park is composed of a 97,908 hectare Class A Park unit and a 7,441 hectare protected area unit.
 The provincial park is part of the larger Muskwa-Kechika Management Area, which aims to coordinate the management of Denetiah Provincial Park with 14 other provincial parks and protected areas in the region.

+The park protects Dall and Denetiah Lakes, which are long, thin, and glacially-carved.
+On top of this, the headwaters to the Denetiah and Dall Rivers are also located inside of the park.